edanalytics/edu_edfi_airflow/README.md

 The names of the endpoints can be in any casing and will be forced to snake_case before being processed.

 Set `full_refresh` to `True` in DAG-level configs to reset the change-version table for the specified (tenant, year).
-This forces a full drop-replace of a given endpoint's data in Snowflake.
+This forces a full drop-replace of a given endpoint's data in the database.
 This functionality can be paired with the `endpoints` DAG-level config to run a full-refresh on a subset of endpoints.
 Alternatively, use argument `schedule_interval_full_refresh` to set an automatic refresh cadence.